memextech/ht-mcp/.memex/rules.md

 - Integration tests require actual terminal processes, hence CI exclusion
 - CI configuration is critical - missing `RUSTFLAGS` breaks test runs
 - **CRITICAL**: Always run `cargo fmt --all` before committing - CI will fail otherwise
+- Windows support is experimental - requires windows-support branch of ht-core
+- Platform-specific code should be encapsulated in helper functions
+- Use conditional compilation with cfg(windows) and cfg(unix) for platform differences - CI will fail otherwise
 - Project is production-ready with robust CI infrastructure